ml-starter-packs/mlflow-experiment/README.md

 ```

-## Training + Serving Example
+## Training and Serving Example

-A complete example that would resemble local usage can be found at [`./nlp-demo/example.sh`](./nlp-demo/example.sh) and run with
+A complete example that would resemble local usage can be found at [`./examples/train-and-serve.sh`](./examples/train-and-serve.sh) and run with

 ```bash
 make serve